Doctor Who series 14: Main characters

-Ncuti Gatwa (left) and Millie Gibson appear in their first series as the Fifteenth Doctor and Ruby Sunday.
+Ncuti Gatwa (left) and Millie Gibson (right) appear in their first series as the Fifteenth Doctor and Ruby Sunday.

 Auditions for the role of the Fifteenth Doctor started in December 2021, assisted by casting director Andy Pryor.
 Davies was interested in casting "new talent" and someone "younger", with most of the actors who auditioned under the age of 30.
 There was no limit on gender or background, with auditions held for men, women, and one non-binary actor.
 Pryor said of casting the Doctor: "you always want someone unexpected... [you want] an actor who contrasts with what's gone before yet still brings those essential qualities that the Doctor has".
 Ncuti Gatwa was the final candidate to audition for the role.
 Gatwa was previously best known for his role as Eric Effiong in Sex Education.
 Davies said that the production team "thought [they] had someone and then in he came and stole it", describing it as "the most blazing audition".
 Executive producer Phil Collinson stated that Gatwa "did things with [the role] that I'd never seen an actor playing Doctor Who do".

 I was thinking about what a terrible world it is now, and how many stresses of mental health there are in young people.
 I wanted a hero who wasn't closed, who wasn't all stiff upper lip.
 And [who] wasn't swaggering or butch, either.
 When children are feeling scared of the future, and when they're on TikTok laughing hilariously with their friends, the life of a young person, I think, is bigger and madder and wilder and richer than it was when I was young, where we just sat there and went to school.